andsve/nespresso/README.md

 The goal of this project was to share knowledge and increase interest in emulation.
 It should act as a starting point when looking into creating your own NES emulator.

+(There is also branches corresponding to different stages in the presentation linked above.)

 ## How to build;
 > $ ./setup.sh # will download genie binaries and start a new shell with some ENV vars